kiiranh/AOSAtomicBroadcast/AOS/README.txt

 6. This will start the program on the system.
 7. The program has to be started on all the nodes mentioned in the config file.
 Only when all nodes are up the nodes will make connections and start execution.
+8. *** IMP *** Even if the more nodes' info is given in config file, only "node count" number of nodes will be used (where "node count" is the first non-comment line in the config file).

 **********
 * RESULT *